Dog Harnesses, Leashes, and Collars Explained

 Safe & Sanitary Environment

-Third-Party Access Policy
+Third-Party Access

-You’re responsible for letting us know if anyone else will have access to your home during the scheduled services.
-Hands N Paws is not liable for any loss, expense, or damage caused by third parties entering your home during this time.
+You must notify us if any third party will have access to your home during scheduled services.
+Hands N Paws is not responsible for loss, damage, or incidents caused by third parties during this time.

-Vaccination, Licensing & ID Policy
+Vaccination, Licensing & Identification

 Before services begin, all pets must:

-– Be up-to-date on vaccinations and local licensing.
+* Be up-to-date on vaccinations and local licensing requirements

 For everyone’s safety, dogs must remain leashed during walks.
 Off-leash walks are strictly prohibited.